Feyerabend/vm/enkel0/VM.md

 ### addition, subtraction, division, multiplication

 The virtual machine has in main been described earlier, and not much have changed concerning the familiar arithmetical operations.
-The implemetation should be recognized as strait forward.
+The implementation should be recognized as strait forward.

 ```c